aolaleye/bamazon/README.md

 * Upon running the command, the app prompts the supervisor to select between two options:
     * __View Product Sales By Department__
-        * This choice allows the manager to add a completely new product to the store.
+        * The app displays a summarized table of the SQL Database Data directly in the console.

     * __Create New Department__
-        * The app displays a summarized table of the SQL Database Data directly in the console.
+        * This choice allows the supervisor to create a new department.

 __NOTE:__ Upon running the app in Supervisor View, the application asks for a password.
 For test purposes, the password is "admin".